Subscribe to Our Newsletter &

 In math jargon, diminishing returns happen when the productivity curve starts to flatten out.

 Diminishing returns are essentially the inverse of the Pareto 80/20 Principle.
 Once the 80% of gains are made with 20% of the effort, what are you left with?
-The final 20% percent of the project will take four times as much effort as the first 80% percent.
+The final 20% percent of the improvements will take many times more effort than the first 80% percent did.